 3. Strain into a coupe glass and garnish with three pomegranate seeds.

-“Alhamr” means “the red” in Arabic and it describes the cocktail’s reddish hue, which is similar in tone to the Alhambra, but it’s also what’s written in Arabic above the Alhambra’s main entrance.
-In the romantic backstory I imagined for my cocktail creation, pacharán represents the Catholic acquisition of Granada in the late 15th century while the pomegranate molasses stands for Granada (“granada” being the Spanish word for “pomegranate”).
+“Alhamr” means “the red” in Arabic and it describes the cocktail’s reddish hue, which is similar in tone to the Alhambra.
+Alhamr is also what’s written in Arabic above the Alhambra’s main entrance.
+In the romantic backstory I imagined for my cocktail creation, pacharán represents the Catholic acquisition of Granada in the late 15th century while the pomegranate molasses stands for Granada (“granada” is the Spanish word for “pomegranate”).
 The lemon juice is a metaphor for the sour relations between the Christians and Moors.
-The pomegranate seeds symbolize the three jewels of Granada, as interpreted by Trails of the Alhambra: the Sierra Nevadas, the Albaycín, and the Alhambra palace.
-The individual flavors of the ingredients can each be overpowering but once combined, somehow they work, just like the clashing factions of Granada, both then and now.
+The pomegranate seeds symbolize the three jewels of Granada, as interpreted by Trails of the Alhambra: the Sierra Nevadas, the Albaicín, and the Alhambra palace.
+The ingredients’ individual flavors can each be overpowering but once combined, somehow they work, just like the clashing factions of Granada, both then and now.